lhearachel/narc/README.md

 # `narc`

-An implementation of the Nitro Archive virtual file system used by the Nintendo DS.
+An implementation of the Nitro Archive (NARC) virtual file system used by the Nintendo DS.

+This repository provides two code modules:

+1. A library implementation of the NARC file specification.
+This module can be compiled as a shared library and linked against other projects which require interactivity with NARCs.
+2. A CLI, which builds upon the included library to provide a simple program for creating NARCs, extracting files from existing NARCs, and viewing metadata about existing NARCs.

 ## Table of Contents